Veerle Buurman

 Veerle Tooske Janna Roos Buurman (/nl/; born 21 April 2006) is a Dutch professional footballer who plays as a defender for Women's Super League club Chelsea and the Netherlands national team.
+She previously played for PSV Eindhoven in the Vrouwen Eredivisie.

 Early life

-Buurman was born on 21 April 2006 in Bemmel, the Netherlands.
-She has an older brother and a younger brother who both play football.
+Veerle Tooske Janna Roos Buurman was born on 21 April 2006 in Bemmel, the Netherlands.
+She has an older brother and younger brother who both play football.
+Buurman began playing football at the age of five.